 According to the San Jose Police Department, there are several trends that contribute to San Jose’s high crash and traffic fatality rate.
 These include:

-Many car crashes are preventable.
+Our San Jose car accident attorneys believe many car crashes are preventable.
 Taking certain precautions, detailed below, can ensure drivers, passengers, and pedestrians all arrive at their destination safely.

 Over half of California drivers reported that a person talking or texting on a cell phone hit or almost hit them, but distractions aren’t limited to phones.
 Using earbuds or headphones while operating a vehicle is not only dangerous, it is against state law.
 Distractions can also include adjusting a radio, reaching for an item inside the car, or other negligent actions that result in an accident.